openedx/edx-documentation/en_us/shared/student_progress/course_student.rst

   :local:
   :depth: 2

-To supplement the learner data that is available from the Instructor Dashboard, you can use the charts and reports that are available from edX Insights.
+To supplement the learner data that is available from the instructor dashboard in the LMS, you can use the charts and reports that are available from edX Insights.
 With Insights, you can review demographic and geographic distributions for enrolled learners.
 You can also monitor learner activity and review the number of learners who, each week, interacted with your course.
 For more information, see :ref:`Using edX Insights<insights:Overview>`.

 .. _PII: